-- 1. Asian Studies 150: Asian Societies Past and Present - 2.
-Six additional courses (200-level or above) chosen from the following two disciplinary groups, with at least one course from each group and no more than three courses from any one group.
-One of these six courses may take the form of a directed inquiry if approved by the Asian Studies Committee.
+- 1. Asian Studies 150: Themes in Asian Studies - 2.
+Four additional courses (200-level or above) chosen from at least two different departments.
+One of these courses may take the form of a directed inquiry if approved by the Asian Studies Committee.
 Courses currently being offered which meet this requirement are: